Martlark/flask-ipban/README.rst

 The default configuration:

-- 50 attempts before ban
+- 20 attempts before ban
 - 1 hour blocking period

-Once an ip address is banned any attempt to access a web address will result in a 403 forbidden result.
+Once an ip address is banned any attempt to access a web address on your site from that ip will result in a 403 forbidden status response.
 After the default 1 hour blocking period of no access attempts the ban will be lifted.
 Any access attempt during the ban period will extend the ban period.

-Ip addresses can be manually entered for banning.
-Url patterns can be configured to be excluded from ban calculations.
+Ip addresses can be entered for banning by the api.

+Url patterns can be entered to be excluded from ban calculations by the api.

+Url patterns can be entered for banning by the api.

 Installation & Basic Usage
 --------------------------